open-feature/flagd/docs/other_resources/in-process-providers/specification.md

 # Creating an in-process flagd provider

-The in-process flagd provider is responsible for creating an abstraction between the (JsonLogic)[https://jsonlogic.com] based evaluation of flag configurations following the [flag configuration scheme](https://github.com/open-feature/schemas/blob/main/json/flagd-definitions.json) used by `flagd` and the OpenFeature SDK (for the [chosen technology](https://openfeature.dev/docs/reference/technologies/)).
+The in-process flagd provider is responsible for creating an abstraction between the [JsonLogic](https://jsonlogic.com) based evaluation of flag configurations following the [flag configuration scheme](https://github.com/open-feature/schemas/blob/main/json/flagd-definitions.json) used by `flagd` and the OpenFeature SDK (for the [chosen technology](https://openfeature.dev/docs/reference/technologies/)).

 Prerequisites:

 - Understanding of [general provider concepts](https://openfeature.dev/docs/reference/concepts/provider/)
 - Proficiency in the chosen programming language (check the language isn't already covered by the [existing providers](../usage/flagd_providers.md))

-The Flag Configuration containing the feature flags and JsonLogic based targeting rules shall be retrieved by the in-process flagd provider via a gRPC client connection to a sync server, such as (flagd-proxy)[https://github.com/open-feature/flagd/flagd-proxy].
+The Flag Configuration containing the feature flags and JsonLogic based targeting rules shall be retrieved by the in-process flagd provider via a gRPC client connection to a sync server, such as [flagd-proxy](https://github.com/open-feature/flagd/flagd-proxy).

-# Sync sources
+## Sync source

 An implementation of an in-process flagd-provider must accept the following environment variables which determine the sync source:

 - `FLAGD_SOURCE_URI`: The URI identifying the sync source.
 Depending on the sync provider type, this can be the URI of a gRPC service providing the `sync` API required by the in-process flagd provider, or the name of a [core.openfeature.dev/v1alpha2.FeatureFlagConfiguration](https://github.com/open-feature/open-feature-operator/blob/main/docs/crds.md#featureflagconfiguration-1) Custom Resource containing the flag configuration.
 - `FLAGD_SOURCE_PROVIDER_TYPE`: The type of the provider.
 E.g. `grpc` or `kubernetes`.
 - `FLAGD_SOURCE_SELECTOR`: Optional selector for the feature flag configuration of interest.
 This is used as a `selector` for the flagd-proxie's sync API to identify a flag configuration within a collection of feature flag configurations.

 An implementation of an in-process flagd provider should provide a source for retrieving the flag configuration, namely a gRPC source.
 Other sources may be desired eventually, so separation of concerns should be mantained between the abstractions evaluating flags and those retreving confitation.